ISL: Kerala Blasters set to appoint Kibu Vicuna as head coach | Goal.com

 Indian Super League (ISL) club Kerala Blasters are set to appoint Spaniard Kibu Vicuna as head coach, Goal has learnt.

-The I-League champions will be bringing his own staff, including Polish assistant coach Tomasz Tchorz and Lithuanian physical trainer Michael Jhonson Abotsi.
+The I-League champion will be bringing his own staff, including Polish assistant coach Tomasz Tchorz and a physical trainer.
 He has also shared the list of players he wants with the club.

 Kibu Vicuna's Mohun Bagan played scintillating football throughout their 2019-20 I-League campaign and won the title with four games to spare.